How to Use a Safety Razor

 In addition to having cheaper replacement blades, the other advantage of a safety razor is that it’s more environmentally friendly.
 That’s because the replacement blades are made of steel, which means you can recycle them.

-If you get this safety razor and replacement blades, it comes with a Blade Take Back collection envelope.
+If you get the safety razor and replacement blades recommended above, they come with a Blade Take Back collection envelope.
 Simply send the used blades back to the company and they’ll take care of recycling for you.

 If you’re using a different razor, you can’t simply toss the blades into your recycling bin.
 Instead, here’s how to recycle safety razor blades.